teredet/University-Labs/README.md

     ├───Lab1 (The structure of the Java program.
 Variables.
 Classes.
 Static and dynamic elements of the class.
 Access modifiers. )
     ├───Lab2 (Basic principles of object-oriented programming.)
     ├───Lab3 (Working with the graphical user interface.
 Event handling.)
-    └───Lab5 (Working with the Scrollbar component.)
+    ├───Lab5 (Working with the Scrollbar component.)
+    └───Lab6 (Creates a window in which to draw a picture.
+We indicate the path to it on line 10.)

 ```